Attendance & Punctuality

 • for more than 10 days during term-time in any school year.

-Absence in term-time will only be authorised if parents or guardians make a request to the school sufficiently in advance on the appropriate form and can sufficiently demonstrate that there are genuinely exceptional reasons why the absence has to be in term-time.
-Parents are advised against making any arrangements or plans prior to obtaining authorization in writing from the Headteacher.
+Absence in term-time will only be authorised if parents or guardians make a request to the school sufficiently in advance on the appropriate form and can sufficiently demonstrate that there are genuinely exceptional reasons why the absence must be in term-time.
+Parents are advised against making any arrangements or plans prior to obtaining authorisation in writing from the Headteacher.

 The cost, convenience or availability of a particular holiday will not be taken into consideration.

-If an absence has not been authorised by the Headteacher and parents or guardians remove their child from school, their child’s absence will be recorded as unauthorized in the class register.
+If an absence has not been authorised by the Headteacher and parents or guardians remove their child from school, their child’s absence will be recorded as unauthorised in the class register.

 Any child whose annual attendance percentage is below 85% and/or punctuality percentage below 75% will not be offered a place at the school for the following academic year.